The application period for 2025–26 funding is now closed.

 Program update

-The IP Clinics Program, originally known as the Intellectual Property Legal Clinics Program, was intended to encourage the establishment or enhancement of IP legal clinics within Canadian law schools.
+The IP Clinics Program, originally known as the Intellectual Property Legal Clinics Program, is intended to encourage the establishment or enhancement of IP clinics within Canadian university law and business schools.

 Program objectives